TooLazyToWriteCode/epam-js-hw4-fin-proj/README.md

 yarn run test:e2e:once
 ```

 Run the E2E test suite one time.
+The output infromation about the run will
+be in the `<rootDir>/out/test` directory.

 ```
 yarn run test:e2e:gui